You’ll be better able to prepare your teen if you know what they're worried about and how you can help.

 - the surgery and its risks

-How can you help prepare your teenager for surgery?
+How can you help prepare your teen for surgery?

 Let your teen be a partner in their healthcare decisions and give them as much control as you can.
 Teens want to decide what happens to them, including the kind of care they get.